The truth about alcohol and womenPersonal health · Mar 9, 2021

 Try some type of quiet relaxation that takes you offline, like mediation, reading, painting or listening to music.

-Explore resources like Akira by TELUS Health, Espri, Bounce Back Ontario, Mood Gym and MoodFX.
+Explore resources like TELUS Health Virtual Care, Espri, Bounce Back Ontario, Mood Gym and MoodFX.

 If you are worried about your alcohol consumption, stress levels or your ability to cope with challenges, get instant support from Canadian clinicians any time of day or night using our virtual care platforms.